 The BeAM (Be A Maker) Network is the University of North Carolina at Chapel Hill's network of on-campus makerspaces.
-With four makerspace locations -- at the Kenan Science Library, nearby Murray Hall, Carmichael Hall, and the Hanes Art Center -- plus the Design Center, BeAM provides UNC affiliates access to a variety of maker tools, technologies, and services.
+With multiple makerspace locations -- Murray Hall, Carmichael Hall, and the Hanes Art Center -- plus the Design Center, BeAM provides UNC affiliates access to a variety of maker tools, technologies, and services.

 Apart from the Kenan Science Library Makerspace, BeAM makerspace locations require completion of a safety waiver, introductory "101" Sakai training module and an onsite training session to access makerspace tools.
 For use of basic hand tools like screwdrivers and drills, only this general training is required.
 Other tools like laser cutters, sewing machines and woodshop equipment require additional training modules.
 To learn more and get started with BeAM 101, visit the BeAM Basic Tools webpage.